December 03, 2011

 from his blog, see documentation

-Mr Rytkönen has become known because of his creation of an extended outsider environment, both by decorating the walls of the barn of the farnhouse and by populating the meadows near the farm with totemlike items, in general making use of natural materials collected in the nearby woods and countryside.
+Rytkönen has become known because of his creation of an extended art environment, both by decorating the walls of the barn of the farmhouse and by populating the meadows near the farm with totem like items, mostly made from natural materials collected in the nearby woods and countryside.

-He began this creative activity at a later age, probably when he already was in his fifties.
-At some moment, when being around outside, he was triggered by the form of natural items like stones or wooden stumps, as he became aware of the anima these items may have and the persona they may represent.
+This non-professional artist began this creative activity at a later age, probably when he already was in his fifties.
+At some moment, when he was around outside, he was triggered by the form of natural items like stones and wooden stumps, an experience which made him aware of the anima these items may have and the persona they may represent.

-Mr Rytkönen began collecting them and in some cases he would color them with paint, blue, white, or other colours, as in above picture.
-He had to overcome some hesitation before he decided to exhibit these items on the wall of the barn, a feeling that had to do with the idea that the neighbours might consider such a decoration somewhat strange.
+He began collecting these items and in some cases he would color them with paint, blue, white, or other colors, as in above picture.
+Before he decided to exhibit these items on the wall of the barn, Rytkönen had to overcome some hesitation, thinking that the neighbours might consider such a decoration somewhat strange.

-Maybe some did, but in general his decorative activity was appreciated, and gradually Niilo Rytkönen expanded the exhibition space into the fields near the farm.
+Maybe some did, but in general his decorative activity was appreciated and gradually Rytkönen expanded his exhibition space into the fields near the farm.

-Nowadays, the fields are covered with rows of wooden poles, with heads or representations of birds on top, made of painted pieces of (birch) wood, a number of these poles fitted with horizontal branches that suggest arms, all together -because of the continuous repetition- delivering an extraordinary artistic scene.
+The fields got covered with rows of wooden poles, with heads or representations of birds on top, made of painted pieces of (birch) wood, a number of these poles fitted with horizontal branches that suggest arms, all together -because of the continuous repetition- delivering an extraordinary artistic scene.

-He also has created life-sized characters, like dolls, dressed with clothes from the fleamarket and drawn up in long rows on the meadows around the farm.
+Rytkönen also created life-size characters such as dolls, dressed with clothes from the flea market and drawn up in long rows on the meadows around the farm.

-In general mr Rytkönen's creations are meant to cherish visitors and give them a good feeling, and one can come along items that express ironic or humoristic comments upon actual social and political developments in Finland.
+In general the creations were meant to cherish visitors and give them a good feeling.
+One could see items that express ironic or humorist comments upon actual social and political developments in Finland.

-Niilo Rytkönen in recent years has been invited to participate in expositions of outsider art, both on a regional and national level.
-He also has been portrayed in the Cristoph Schuch movie Self Made Paradise (Germany, 2007, 84')
+Rytkönen has been invited to participate in expositions of outsider art, both on a regional and national level.
+He also was portrayed in the movie Self Made Paradise by Cristoph Schuch (Germany, 2007, 84').

 More documentation and pictures